astropy/astropy/docs/nddata/mixins/ndarithmetic.rst

     >>> ndd1.subtract(ndd2, propagate_uncertainties=True).uncertainty  # doctest: +FLOAT_CMP
     StdDevUncertainty([10.00049999])

-but it needs to be convertible to the unit for the data.
+But it needs to be convertible to the unit for the data.